 3. Stopping Automatic Programs

 This can be one of the best ways to speed up your computer without deleting anything.
-To quickly see what is starting on your computer, and what impact it has on the boot time, you can head to the task manager.
+To quickly see what is starting on your computer and its impact on boot time, you can head to the task manager.

-To do this the quickest way is to press the ctrl+alt+delete keys all at the same time, and then select the startup tab.
+To do this, the quickest way is to press the ctrl+alt+delete keys asimultaneouslyand then select the startup tab.

 Next, you can select programs you don’t want to start and right click and then change the start entry to disabled.
 When you restart, your system should start quicker and run a bit faster.